semad/getMedia/docs/1_ANALYSIS_GENERAL_DESIGN.md

 ## Data Discovery and Sources

 The analysis command first determines what data is available using concrete metrics:
-- Analysis is done by default via API, unless the API is not available or the `--file` option is specified, then the analysis is from combined message file only.
+- Analysis is done by default via file source, unless the `--api` option is specified, then the analysis uses API source only.
+- When `--api` is specified, only API source is used (file source is disabled).
 - When `--file` is specified, only file source is used (API source is disabled).

 - **API Discovery**: When API source exists,